Kakamay Movement

 TSU, CHED Ecosystem, and PQF Alignment Initiative

-Building on this collaboration, Kakamay Movement is also initiating a TESDA–TSU alignment framework aimed at strengthening pathways between technical-vocational education and higher education through the Philippine Qualifications Framework (PQF).
+Building on this collaboration, Kakamay Movement is also launching a TESDA–TSU alignment framework aimed at enhancing pathways between technical-vocational education and higher education through the Philippine Qualifications Framework (PQF).
+This initiative seeks to:

-• Strengthen credit recognition and skills mapping between TESDA, TSU, and PQF standards.
+- Strengthen credit recognition and skills mapping between TESDA, TSU, and PQF standards.

-• Embed Filipino Sign Language and accessibility competencies into nationally recognized qualification pathways.
+- Embed Filipino Sign Language and accessibility competencies into nationally recognized qualification pathways.

-• Contribute to CHED and national quality assurance goals by promoting inclusive education systems within SUCs.
+- Contribute to CHED and national quality assurance goals by promoting inclusive education systems within SUCs.

 Kakamay Movement × UPRI Project NOAH Partnership